janeAnezi/Node_C/README.md

 # creating a Module
-A module is a file that exports a function or a set of functions that can be used by other files or modules eg create a file and write .... exports.myDateTime = function () {
+A module is a file that exports a function or a set of functions that can be used by other files or modules eg create a file and write .... lets say you want to creat a time and date module

+  exports.myDateTime = function () {
     return new Date().toString();
 }